ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

 ## About this task
 {: #optimizer_abtsync}

 To provide optimized queries, **Query Optimizer** pulls data about table definitions and hive statistics to synchronize with Hive metastore in {{site.data.keyword.lakehouse_short}}.
 You can select the specific Hive table that must be available for **Query Optimizer**.
-It is recommended to generate hive statistics and label which columns are primary and foreign keys to get the best results.
+It is recommended to generate Hive statistics and label columns for primary and foreign keys to get the best results.

 Enabling **Query Optimizer** automatically synchronizes metadata for catalogs that are connected to Presto (C++) engines.
-However, metadata for inaccessible or corrupted catalogs or schemas at deployment might be missing.
-Use the following commands to validate existing metadata in the optimizer engine.
-You will need to run the following steps if any changes are made significantly to a table or when new tables are introduced after the initial sync operation.
+However, you will need to run the following steps if:
+* Metadata for inaccessible or corrupted catalogs or schemas during deployment are missing.
+* Significant changes are made to a table.
+* New tables are introduced after the initial sync operation.
+* An intermittent issue is preventing tables from being synced during the automatic syncing process upon activation.

 ## Procedure
 {: #optimizer_prosync}